chrisgrieser/alfred-bibtex-citation-picker/README.md

 [^2]: As per [MIT License](LICENSE), this app comes without any warranty in case of data loss.
 That being said, I never had any problems with the backups created.

 [^3]: Set the workflow setting `autocomplete_list_location` to the *absolute* path where the file should be created and use a `.txt` extension.
-In the Various Complements settings, use "Prefix" as Matching Strategy, Pipe (`|`) as Delimiter, enable Custom Dictionaries, add the previously created file to the custom dictionary list, and set `Delimiter to divide suggestions for display from ones for insertion` to `>>>`.
+In the *Various Complements* settings, use "Prefix" as Matching Strategy, the pipe character (`|`) as delimiter, enable *Custom Dictionaries*, add the previously created file to the custom dictionary list, and set `Delimiter to divide suggestions for display from ones for insertion` to `>>>`.
 Afterwards, reload custom dictionaries via the command palette.
-(If the [Advanced URI Plugin](https://obsidian.md/plugins?id=obsidian-advanced-uri) is installed, the reloading of the custom dictionaries will be triggered automatically, if the file is already in the custom dictionary list!)
+(If the [Advanced URI Plugin](https://obsidian.md/plugins?id=obsidian-advanced-uri) is installed, the reloading of the custom dictionaries will be triggered automatically, if the file is already in the custom dictionary list.)

 [^4]: Uses the app [set as default terminal in the Alfred preferences](https://www.alfredapp.com/help/features/terminal/).